MVerseDAO/passports-contracts/README.md

 Execute the following commands in console:

-`"0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266"` will be the owner address that we will use here, you need to replace this with the Account #0 address shown in **"Running Contracts on a local Hardhat Node"** step
+`"0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266"` will be the owner address that we will use here, you need to replace this with the Account #0 address shown in **"Running Contracts on a local Hardhat Node"** step.

 ```sh
 await passport.balanceOf("0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266", 0)